 For those living in northern Europe it is easy to dread cold, grey, dark winters.
 In Switzerland it is a different matter.
 Winter brings snow and snow means outdoor fun.
 The only catch is enduring that “nothing” period between the end of summer and the start of the winter fun.
 That patch when it’s cold but not quite cold enough.

 Skiing in November and early December is like time travelling.
 Fast forwarding to the snow.

 Few take to the snow early.
 Most are still pining for summer or getting back into work after their summer break.
 While this lot are working or lamenting the end of summer you will have the mountain to yourself.

 Save a bundle

 Accommodation prices are significantly lower early season.
-At [add sponsor], for example, prices in the December lead up to Christmas are [30%] lower than those in February.
+For example, prices in the December lead up to Christmas are sometimes 30% lower than those in February.
 Hotels and holiday lets are cheaper too.
 Holiday lets and hotels in Zermatt can be 20% to 30% cheaper, and in November some hotels offer discounts 40% to 50% off pricey peak rates.